 Earned Grades Description A, A- An earned grade assigned by the faculty indicating the student's work exceeded the minimum level of expectation in almost all areas.
 B+, B, B- An earned grade assigned by the faculty indicating the student's work exceeded the minimum level of expectation in most areas.
 C+, C, C- An earned grade assigned by the faculty indicating the student's work met the minimum level of expectation in almost all areas.
 D+, D, D- An earned grade assigned by the faculty indicating the student's work met the minimum level of expectation in most areas.
-E A grade assigned by the faculty indicating that even though the student made (Academic Failure) an effort in the class, minimum expectations were not met.
+F A grade assigned by the faculty indicating that even though the student made an effort in the class, minimum expectations were not met.
 The student must retake the course to fulfill degree requirements.
-F A failed grade is assigned by the faculty in a course indicating a failed grade when the courses are evaluated on a pass/fail basis.
+Also a failed grade is assigned by the faculty in a course indicating a failed grade when the courses are evaluated on a pass/fail basis.
 The course must be repeated to fulfill degree requirements.
 P A pass grade is either assigned by the faculty in a course indicating a pass grade when courses are evaluated on a pass/fail basis, or by the Academic Program Committee as a result of a grade appeal.
 The student receives credit for the course.
 Unearned Grades Description AU Audit.
-Indicates a registration to audit a course which is not for academic E)A/ credit.
+Indicates a registration to audit a course which is not for academic credit.
 FW Faculty Withdrawal.
 This grade is assigned by the faculty for a course in which the student has never attended, nor participated in the course.
-I Incomplete.
-A grade assigned by the faculty indicating that the student came just short of completing the course due to circumstances beyond his or her control and is given a grace period (not to exceed seven weeks) to finish the DA7 work without penalty.
+1 Incomplete.
+A grade assigned by the faculty indicating that the student came just short of completing the course due to circumstances beyond his or her control and is given a grace period (not to exceed seven weeks) to finish the work without penalty.
 IW Institutional Withdrawal.
-The University withdrew the student from all classes because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from D class by the administration.
-R Repeated Course.
-Grade assigned by the Records Office when the course 14/ has been repeated to replace a previously earned grade.
-W Withdrawal.
-The student elected to withdraw from the course during the withdrawal period.
+The University withdrew the student from all classes because he/she did not attend any class and did not request a drop or because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from class by the administration.
+R because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from class by the administration.
+Repeated Course.
+Grade assigned by the Records Office when the course R because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from class by the administration.
+R W because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from class by the administration.
+Repeated Course.
+Grade assigned by the Records Office when the course

-Honor Point Scale (effective Fall 2002 to present)
+Honor Point Scale (effective Fall 2018 to present)